Transgender 101: Identity, Inclusion, and Resources

 - Avoid making assumptions about gender identity or sexual orientation.

-- Respect a person’s identity and self-label, and respect a person’s chosen name and pronoun preference.
-Practice offering your own preferred pronouns when you meet new people.
+- Respect a person’s identity and self-label, and respect a person’s chosen name and pronouns.
+Practice offering your own pronouns when you meet new people.

-- Do not assume a trans person is all-knowing and/or wants to speak about trans issues.
-Do not assume a trans person can speak only about their trans identity, nor that it is or is not an issue at all.
+- Do not assume a trans person wants to speak about trans issues and only trans issues.
+Engage them in conversation and get to know them as you would anyone.
 Learn more about transgender identity and gender diversity on your own (consider starting with the resources below).

 - Recognize that “transgender” is not a sexual orientation and educate yourself and others on the distinctions between sexual orientation and gender identity/expression.
 Don’t say “lesbian, gay, bisexual, and transgender” if you are only taking about sexuality.
 Recognize that a person can identify with more than one of those labels.